osheengupta/Heart-stroke-prediction/README.md

 * [Contact](#contact)

 ## General Info
-Our aim is to develop a comprehensive predictive model for recognizing stroke events.
+The aim is to develop a comprehensive predictive model for recognizing stroke events.
 It will provide insights and give a predictive model to help identify individuals at risk.
 This model will give healthcare professionals practical insights to enable early intervention and prevention.
-Our research aims to improve understanding of the factors that contribute to stroke risk, thus improving patient outcomes and healthcare delivery of a stroke.
+This research aims to improve understanding of the factors that contribute to stroke risk, thus improving healthcare provisions for the potential patients.

 ## Features
 | Variables | Description |